 FOOD & MEAL RESOURCES

-One week of free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens.
-Visit Invisible Hands Deliver to have groceries delivered straight to you by volunteers from communities at the least risk for severe COVID-19 reactions.
+Free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens.

 Don't hesitate to apply for the food assistance through the Supplemental Nutrition Assistance Program (SNAP).